apostrophecms/docs/docs/guide/introduction.md

 ## Content schemas

-The content field schema is another key concept that most Apostrophe development will use.
-The "schema" here simply refers to definition of fields allowed in a particular context (e.g., a page, piece, or widget type).
-This is important so that the user interface knows what fields to show editors.
-It also tells both the UI and server how to validate data for that context.
+The content field schema is another key concept in Apostrophe.
+The "schema" simply refers to the content fields for a particular page, piece, or widget type.
+In addition to setting fields for the user interface, it supports data validation.

-Our blog post module might look something like this with its field schema:
+Our blog post module's schema might look something like this:

 ```javascript
 // modules/blog-post/index.js